Emphysema Treatment & Management

 Antibiotics

 In patients with COPD, chronic infection or colonization of the lower airways with S pneumoniae, H influenzae, and/or Moraxella catarrhalis is common.
 Patients with severe disease have a higher prevalence of Gram-negative organisms such as Pseudomonas.
-The use of antibiotics for the treatment of acute exacerbations is well supported.[2]
-The patients who benefited most from antibiotic therapy were those with exacerbations that were characterized by at least 2 of the following: increases in dyspnea, sputum production, and sputum purulence (The Winnipeg criteria).
-No evidence supports the continuous or prophylactic use of antibiotics to prevent exacerbations.
+The use of antibiotics for the treatment of acute exacerbations is well supported.
+[45] The patients who benefited most from antibiotic therapy were those with exacerbations that were characterized by at least two of the following: increases in dyspnea, sputum production, and sputum purulence (The Winnipeg criteria).

 Mucolytic agents